JetBrains/kotlin-web-site/docs/tutorials/kotlin-android.md

 If using Intellij IDEA with Android, the process is almost the same.

 First let's create a new project.
 We choose **Start a new Android Studio project** or **File | New project**.
-The following dialogs walk us through the process of new project creation.
+The following dialogs walk us through the process of creating a new project.
 We need to name the project and choose which Android SDK version we have installed.
 Most options can be left with their default values, so we can press 'Enter' several times.